 Jean Greenwell Library & Archives

-For the past 30 years Jean Greenwell had been the principal historian at the Kona Historical Society.
+For over 30 years Jean Greenwell had been the principal historian at the Kona Historical Society.
 Born in Loma Linda, California, Jean came to the island of Hawai`i from the New Mexico State University in 1950 to work as a kindergarten teacher at Ola`a Elementary.
 She married Kona rancher Norman Greenwell and spent much of her life raising a family and researching Kona’s history.

 From the very start, Jean had an appreciation for the Hawaiian culture, language, and history.
 She learned to speak and read Hawaiian, and with the guidance of her mentor, Dorothy Barerre, took on the task of collecting all references to Kona history scattered among repositories throughout the islands.
 This voluminous body of work was organized and compiled into the file and folder collections now referred to as the Jean Greenwell Research Collection and is the foundation for the Kona Historical Society’s archives.
-Jean’s generosity in sharing her knowledge has inspired others, and as a result, the archives have grown and now include diverse sources of research and many photograph collections donated by Kona families.
+Jean’s generosity in sharing her knowledge has inspired others, and as a result, the archive has grown and now includes diverse sources of research and many photograph collections donated by Kona families.